e-conomic/vml-docs/docs/source/getting_started.rst

    }

-We have seen a minimal example on how Autosuggest can be used, but in practice the amount of and location to training data introduces some problems.
-That we will discuess below.
+We have seen a minimal example on how Autosuggest can be used, but in practice the amount of and location of training data introduces some problems.
+That we will discuss below.

 Locating training data
 ----------------------

-When predictions are requested training data is needed to train the model, the training data can be part of the request or the JWT token can hold a URI for the dataset.
+When predictions are requested, AutoSuggest needs training data to train the model.
+The training data can be part of the request or the JWT token can hold a URI for the dataset.
 Examples on DataSet Locations (dsl) are

 - :code:`http://user:pass@econ.com/asgtdata/123e4567-e89b-12d3-a456-42665544`